AK0055/Stumble/README.md

-# Tumble
+# Stumble
 A dating app created using GoLang
 <h3>Task Description</h3>
-Imagine there is a dating app “tumble” where there are many users.
+Imagine there is a dating app “Stumble” where there are many users.
 There is also a feature for a user to like as many users as he/ she wants.
 You are given the list of these users in the JSON file.
 Each user will have id (int mandatory), name (string mandatory),